SirJonasM/idp/docs/src/rtems.typ

 RTEMS_PARAVIRT = False
 ```
 == Rust Project for RISC-V RTEMS
-The setup for a Rust project in this enviroment is similar to the Bare Metal from @BareMetal.
+The setup for a Rust project in this environment is similar to the Bare Metal from @BareMetal.
 Except there is now no linker script and no start up assmeby file needed.

-RTEMS also provides allocater functions that rust can be linked to to enable dynamic memory.
-Aswell as a print function `printk()` to write to a console.
-Similar to the Pure Bare Metal approach rust needs to have a panic handler but here it can be forwarded to the rtems_panic handler `rtems_panic()`
+RTEMS provides an extensive library that includes allocator functions, which can be linked to Rust to enable dynamic memory management.
+Additionally, the library offers a `printk()` function for console output.
+Similar to the pure bare-metal approach, Rust requires a panic handler in this environment, which can be forwarded to the RTEMS-provided `rtems_panic()` function.
+Beyond these, the RTEMS library offers a wide range of additional system functions, including task management, synchronization primitives, and real-time scheduling capabilities, further supporting embedded system development.

 The entry point to the program is a function that has to be implemented as
 ```rust
 #[unsafe(no_mangle)]
 extern "C" fn Init() {...}
 ```
-Before exiting the program the RTEMS `rtems_shutdown_executive` is called to shutdown the RTMES system in a controlled manner.
+Before exiting the program the RTEMS `rtems_shutdown_executive()` function is called to shutdown the RTMES system in a controlled manner.

 To specify some build flags a `.cargo/config.toml` is defined where the configuration for cargo is defined.
 In it targets can be defined and configured.
-Here is a example to build for a the `riscv64gc-unknown-none-elf` target:
+Here is a example to build for a `riscv64gc-unknown-none-elf` target:
 ```toml
 [target.riscv64gc-unknown-none-elf]
 # Either kind should work as a linker